JsAndDotNet/Fitbit/README.md

 The principle is simple:

 1. Guage comfortable baseline number of steps (1-2 days)
-2. Print [Steps Calculator.xlsx](Steps_Calculator.xlsx) or use [this](#how-to-use-the-steps-table)  as a guide to spread activity through the day.
+2. Print [Steps Calculator.xlsx](https://github.com/JsAndDotNet/Fitbit/blob/main/Steps%20Calculator.xlsx) or use [the tables here](#how-to-use-the-steps-table)  as a guide to spread activity through the day.
 Try to keep in range.
 If you've hit the steps too early, make sure you rest!
 Don't worry too much if you're under :relaxed: .
 3. Build up the number of steps carefully keeping in line with the steps/time guide.

 # Full Description